greyhamwoohoo/azdevops-cli-build-deploy/README.md

 Add-VsTeamProfile -Account YOURVSTSACCOUNT -PersonalAccessToken YOURPAT -Name azdev-cli-build-deploy-repo
 ```

-The profile 'azdev-cli-build-deploy-repo' will be set by all of the scripts (via Set-VsTeamAccount) to ensure the context is correct before running any scripts.
+The profile 'azdev-cli-build-deploy-repo' will be set by all of the npm commands (via Set-VsTeamAccount) to ensure the context is correct before running any PowerShell code.

 ## Design decisions
 I have included *ALL* of the scripts in the packages.json here; it clearly makes more sense to externalize these (or even create a DSL for your company and publish it as an intenral PowerShell Module)